 Depression is a serious mood disorder with symptoms that range from mild to debilitating and potentially life-threatening.
 Some people look to manage depression with herbal remedies, rather than with medication a doctor prescribes.

-The most recent data from the National Institute of Mental Health suggest that in the United States, 6.7 percent of people experienced a major depressive episode in 2016.
+The most recent data from the National Institute of Mental Health suggest that in the United States,

 Medications and counseling are conventional ways to alleviate the symptoms of depression.
 However, some herbs and supplements may also help.